 The Bristol Workforce Investment Board serves 14 cities and towns including Attleboro, Berkley, Dighton, Fall River, Mansfield, North Attleboro, Norton, Raynham, Rehoboth, Seekonk, Somerset, Swansea, Taunton and Westport.

 We oversee a wide range of workforce development activities in southeastern Massachusetts, representing a multitude of federal and state funding streams.
-These include Youth, Adult and Dislocated Worker programs funded by the Workforce Innovation and Opportunity Act, the Career Centers of Bristol County, School to Career initiatives, Department of Elementary and Secondary Education Adult Basic Education activities, the Workforce Training Fund program and other specially funded workforce development activities.
+These include Youth, Adult and Dislocated Worker programs funded by the Workforce Innovation and Opportunity Act, the Career Centers of Bristol County, School to Career initiatives, Department of Elementary and Secondary Education Adult Basic Education activities, the Workforce Training Fund program, U.S. Department of Labor National Emergency Grants and other specially funded workforce development activities.

 "Striving to increase the occupational skill attainment, employment, retention and earning of participants, and as a result improve the quality of the workforce, reduce dependency on public assistance, and enhance the productivity and competitiveness of the region."